Is this Career Right for You?

 A self-evaluation questionnaire

-The following self-evaluation questionnaire is intended to help you determine whether a career as a 9-1-1 Emergency Communications Specialist is right for you.
+Please answer each question by selecting Yes or No. This questionnaire is intended to help you evaluate whether a career as a 9-1-1 Emergency Communications Specialist is right for you.

 1.Am I committed to helping others in a public safety environment?